Learn more about our impactLearn more about our impact

 As top predators, tigers control populations of other species within their habitats.
 By preying on herbivores, tigers help keep vegetation in balance for proper ecosystem function and a healthy forest.

 As forest elephants roam, they stomp out small invasive plant species, which in turn allows large trees to grow and store carbon.
-Elephants also support to biodiversity by helping with seed dispersal and contribute to nutrients in the soil with their dung.
+Elephants also support biodiversity by helping with seed dispersal and contributing to nutrients in the soil with their dung.
 It is estimated that Africa’s rain forest would lose seven percent of its ability to store carbon without elephant disturbance.
-The effects of this run deeper than it may seem– if elephants were to disappear, Africa would lose the storage of about three billion tons of carbon.
-In fact, there is research that shows that each elephant alive today has been found to provide more than $1.75 million in carbon capturing services.
+The effects of this run deeper than it may seem; if elephants were to disappear, Africa would lose the storage of about three billion tons of carbon.
+In fact, there is research that shows that each elephant alive today has been found to provide more than $1.75 million in carbon-capturing services.

 In the Amazon, decades of clearing trees for agriculture and ranch land, as well as wood and paper products, have left forests degraded, decimated, and in need of restoration.
 One surprising tool for forest rehabilitation?
 Tapir poop.
 Tapirs are large terrestrial animals that can grow to eight feet in length and frequent areas of the Amazon most in need of reseeding.
 Many animals participate in seed dispersal, but tapirs prefer to roam degraded forests rather than pristine lands.
 With a diet of herbs, shrubs, and leaves rich in nutrients, tapirs leave trails of seeds in their waste as they explore and Amazon lands once burned or cut down are actively reseeded.

 Robust aquatic biodiversity, including the animals below, supports ecosystem functions and helps mitigate the impacts of ocean acidification caused by global warming.